Hospitaller Templar heritage

 Bellechassagne

 12th century church belonging to the Templars.
-Numerous traces of symbolic lapidary traces (church and
+Numerous traces of symbolic stonework (church and

-Ω Follow the adventures of these orders on podcast: Episode Bellechassagne!
+Ω Follow the adventures of these orders in podcast: Episode Bellechassagne!

 3